asadovsky/cdb/README.md

 ## Demo instructions

-The following instructions assume you have Go 1.5 (or higher) and Node.js 4.3 (or higher) installed.
+The following instructions assume you have Go 1.5 (or above) and Node.js 4.3 (or above) installed.

 Fetch and build the code: